AidoWedo/slido/README.md

-# Sales Kick Off Activity Web App
+# Sales Kick-Off Activity Web App

 This project is a visually styled web page designed for the SKO-FY26 Customer Obsession Activity.
 It provides an interactive experience for event participants, integrating Slido for live Q&A and results, and is themed for the ONEteam Passion initiative.

 ## Features
-- **Custom Branding:** Uses SKO-FY26 and ONEteam Passion branding, including logos and themed colors.
+- **Custom Branding:** Including logos and themed colors.
 - **Background Media:** Includes a looping background video and themed images for an engaging visual experience.
 - **Audio:** Plays a custom audio file on page load.
 - **Slido Integration:**